 The old adage that “the old pipe gives the sweetest smoke” is not true for your database of email contacts.

-It is estimated that 20% of contacts in an email database become outdated or invalid each year.
+Do you know that 20% of contacts in an email database become outdated or invalid each year?

 There are many reasons for this; the company may have a new name or a new domain name, or the contact person has simply left the company.